MartinSahlen/bq-utils/README.md

 # bq-utils
-**TLDR**: Export BigQuery tables and queries to csv or Excel sheet, supporting excel files with multiple sheets.
+**TLDR**: Export BigQuery tables and queries to csv, ndjson or Excel sheet, supporting excel files with multiple sheets.
 Supports some basic CLI tasks + build your own "whatever" using the code.
 The CLI is just composed of the functions and components contained in the `bqutils` package.

 ## Install
 `go get github.com/MartinSahlen/bq-utils`